Drummingcoder/Chess-clock-arduino/README.md

 - The difference between v1.0 and v2.0 is that v2.0 has two additional displays to show Player 1 and 2 times separately

 Things to add:
-- A beep every time a turn is made?
 - Ability to add or subtract time during a game while in the Pause menu
 - Add a centisecond display (v1.0 only)
 - Blinking minutes or seconds when setting up
 - Better time handling using millis(), using delay() for now
-- Better colon blinking during game
 - Time difference on LED display (v2.0 only)
-- Games counter (EEPROM storage or not?)
 - End game early using Pause menu and increment game counter accordingly
 - 1 minute warning?
 - Increment minutes by 5 after 15, and by 10 after 30 or preset
 - Increment seconds by 5 after 20, but before 45 or preset
 - Ending buzzer melody?
 - Some way to display PST time???
+- Option to turn beep off
+- Welcome Screen

 Added:
 - Option to use previous time settings or not when setting up
 - Hexadecimal minutes up to 12, for 120 minutes (v2.0 only)
 - Start the timer (when the game starts) only when player 1 presses their button
 - Ability to reset the chess clock after timing out and also the option to play again with the same settings (just use the Reset button)
+- A beep every time a turn is made
+- Better colon blinking during game
+- Games counter (EEPROM storage)

 This chess clock allows you to set separate times for players 1 and 2 (although you can leave the times for player 2 blank if you want to have players 1 and 2 the same).
 When starting the chess clock and setting the time controls, use the player 1 button to decrement, the player 2 button to increment, and the Set button to set that time setting.
 You can also set the increment time (in seconds)